Skip to main content

 Orientation Weekend | 30 hrs

 We will start the Clinical Supervision Program with an orientation weekend.
-During the orientation students will take on a new status as Clinic Interns and learn the ropes of clinical practice at Sevanti Online Clinic (SOC), the host platform for the this program.
+During the orientation students will take on a new status as Ayurveda Interns and learn the ropes of clinical practice at Sevanti Wellness (SW), the host platform for the this program.
 Interns will learn what is expected of them and begin the journey of clinical practice.
 We will introduce the methodologies used in providing Ayurveda counseling to our clients, including diagnostic intake methods, educating our clients, client rapport, clinical treatment strategies, nutritional and herbal medicine strategies, when to utilize physical versus subtle therapies, distinguishing physical from mental nidan and strategies for each, to cleanse or not to cleanse, when less is more, using western nutritional tests, interpreting medical lab testing, and many helpful tips.
 The goal of this course is to offer the students the ability to see into their clients with clarity and authenticity, to trust that they can guide the client through to balance, and to gain the trust of your clients so you can help them make the most important changes that make the greatest impact.
 The difference between a successful and unsuccessful Ayurveda practice is not our knowledge of VPK, but our understanding of people and our capacity to connect with them.

 AWC 24: Individual and Group Supervision | 50 Patient Encounters (PE)

 Module AWC 24 is the largest and primary supervision and clinical feedback module needed to acquire the 50 Patient Encounter credits as stipulated by National Ayurvedic Medicine Association (NAMA).
 According to NAMA guidelines, AHC-seeking students are required to conduct 50 patient encounters (PE), of which 25 must be “one-on-one” encounters.
 See the definition of “one-on-one” and more about Patient Encounter requirements below.
 AWC 24 includes online one-on-one individual supervision, group counseling practicums, student case report presentations, and peer review.
 Students may also seek supervision from faculty instructors who taught Level 2 specialty subjects, such as pulse reading, herbology, nutrition, etc with questions related to their area of specialty.
-All supervision will be offered via Zoom video conferencing through the Sevanti Online Clinic platform.
+All supervision will be offered via Zoom video conferencing through the Sevanti Wellness platform.

 AWC 25: Faculty Practicum Series | 30 hrs